-The CAPTE has made strides in providing access to recognized post-secondary credentials and making them widely available to all eligible participants.
+CAPTE will continue to provide access to recognized post-secondary credentials and make them widely available to all eligible participants.
 Focusing on career pathways and training in high demand occupations will continue to be a major focus of the regional workforce efforts.

-Making online/distance training and learning more widely available through the various service providers, along with improved access to transportation will also improve overall access to training for participants.
+Making online/distance training and learning more widely available through various service providers, along with improved access to transportation, will also improve overall access to training for participants.
+The recent pandemic has forced many industries to utilize virtual tools when, under normal circumstances, it may not have happened.
+New approaches to educating, training, employing, etc. are still being applied and explored even as conditions improved.

-d.
-What strategies and services will the local area use to:
+- d.
+What strategies and services will the local area use to: - i.

-i.
 Facilitate engagement of employers in workforce development programs, including small employers and employers in in-demand industry sectors and occupations (20 CFR 679.560(b)(3)(i));

-The CAPTE Board will use various approaches to facilitate the engagement of employers.
+The CAPTE Board will continue to utilize various approaches to facilitate the engagement of employers.
 The board supports workforce efforts by participating in professional associations and sharing information on workforce development.
 In addition, staff participates in numerous career and job fairs throughout the year.
-Job fairs are sponsored or initiated by the Alabama Career Center, while others are supported by partners or employers.
-The Alabama Career Center also has business service representatives and job developers that meet with employers regularly to provide information, exchange ideas, and ensure that we are providing the services needed to meet their needs.
+Job fairs are often sponsored, or initiated, by the Alabama Career Center, while others are supported by partners or employers.
+Most of CAPTE's Career Centers also have business service representatives and job developers that meet with employers regularly to provide information, exchange ideas, and ensure that we are providing the services needed to meet their needs.